 Belle Sarcastic, circa 1900.
 Photo Credit: M.S.U.
 Archives, which has adopted her as an unofficial mascot.

-Belle Sarcastic’s greatest production, however, may have been her son: Sarcastic Lad, bred at the the College and calved on October 18, 1897.
-He was sold before birth to noted breeders W. J. Gillett & Son of Rosendale, Wisconsin.
+Belle Sarcastic’s greatest production, however, was undoubtedly her son: Sarcastic Lad, bred at the the College and calved on October 18, 1897.
+The bull was sold before birth to noted breeders W. J. Gillett & Son of Rosendale, Wisconsin.
 In 1904, Sarcastic Lad was exhibited by the “World’s Fair Holstein Association” at the Louisiana Purchase Exposition in St. Louis—better known as the St. Louis World’s Fair—where he won the grand champion title in his class (and a $75 prize).
 After the fair he was acquired by the University of Illinois at Urbana, where he headed that school’s herd.
-Sarcastic Lad would go on to become “one of the noted sires of the breed,” and today thousands of registered Holsteins worldwide can trace their bloodlines to Sarcastic Lad.
+Sarcastic Lad would go on to become “one of the noted sires of the breed,” renowned for passing along his dam’s “ideal dairy cow” aspects to his scores of children, hundreds of grandchildren, and generations beyond.
+Today it is estimated that thousands of registered Holsteins worldwide can trace their bloodlines to Sarcastic Lad.

 Sarcastic Lad, 1910.
 Public domain image courtesy of University of Illinois Archives.